nixos-asia/website/en/nixify-haskell-01.md

 ### shellFor

+A Haskell [[dev]] can be provided in one of the two ways.
+The default way is to use the (language-independent) `mkShell` function (Generic shell).
+However to get full IDE support, it is best to use the (haskell-specific) `shellFor` function, which is an abstraction over [`mkShell`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-mkShell) geared specifically for Haskell development shells

 - In the above flake, we utilize the [`shellFor`](https://nixos.wiki/wiki/Haskell#Using_shellFor_.28multiple_packages.29) function from the `haskellPackages` attribute set to set up the default shell for our project.
-- `shellFor` is an abstraction over [`mkShell`](https://ryantm.github.io/nixpkgs/builders/special/mkshell/) geared specifically for Haskell development shells.
-Generally, we only need to define two keys `packages` and `nativeBuildInputs`. `packages` marks which of the packages in the package set are *local* packages (to be compiled by cabal). `nativeBuildInputs` is used to ensure that the specified packages are present in the `PATH` of the isolated development environment.
+- `shellFor` gives us the devShell.
+Generally, we only need to define two keys `packages` and `nativeBuildInputs`. `packages` refers to *local* Haskell packages (to be compiled by cabal). `nativeBuildInputs` contains the programs to put in the `PATH` of the development environment.

 ### Let's run!
 <script async id="asciicast-591426" src="https://asciinema.org/a/591426.js" data-speed="3" data-preload="true" data-theme="solarized-light" data-rows="30" data-idleTimeLimit="3"></script>